[Skip to Content]

 IV.
 NONFICTION

-Definition: This category includes multi-author anthologies and/or single-author collections of nonfictional works dealing with or offering opinions or conjectures about facts and reality.
-Topics may include but are not limited to, humor, commentary, travel writing, historical accounts, personal narrative, memoirs, and biography.
-All entries must be nonfictional works chosen by the compiler(s)—a single author, single editor, group of authors and/or editors, etc. Anthologies/collections must have a minimum of three individual pieces and a total of at least 40,000 words to qualify for judging.
+Definition: This category includes nonfictional works dealing with or offering opinions or conjectures about facts and reality.
+Nonfiction includes, but is not limited to, such topics as humor, commentary, travel writing, historical accounts, personal narrative, memoirs, and biography.
+Two types of works comprise this category – books of nonfiction, and multi-author anthologies/single-author collections of nonfiction.
+To qualify for judging, books must have a minimum of 40,000 words, and anthologies/collections must have a minimum of three individual pieces and a total of at least 40,000 words.

-Judging Guideline: These anthologies/collections must include significant themes, characters, situations, or other content about women or sapphically aligned nonbinary people who are romantically and/or sexually attracted to women or sapphically aligned nonbinary people.
-Individual pieces in the anthology/collection should be self-contained yet contribute to the book’s overall quality.
-For GCLS purposes, anthologies/collections devoted to poetry should not be entered in this category but in the appropriate poetry category.
+Judging Guideline: Entries in Nonfiction must include significant themes, characters, situations, or other content about women or sapphically aligned nonbinary people who are romantically and/or sexually attracted to women or sapphically aligned nonbinary people.
+Individual pieces in the anthology/collection should be self-contained but contribute to the work’s overall quality.
+For GCLS purposes, anthologies/collections devoted to poetry should not be entered in this category but in Poetry.

 V. POETRY

-Definition: This category includes multi-author anthologies of poetry.
-Entries will be combined with Poetry Poems/Collections if either category has fewer than six entries.
+Definition: This category includes multi-author anthologies, single-author poems, and single-author collections of poetry.
 To qualify for judging, entries must be at least 48 pages long, and at least 50 percent of poems must be new, meaning not previously published.
 Previously published poems include those that have appeared in print in any format (book, journal, anthology, magazine, etc.) or anywhere publicly online (including the nominee's blog or Facebook page but excluding critique groups).

 Judging Guideline: Poems must include significant themes, characters, situations, or other content about women or sapphically aligned nonbinary people who are romantically and/or sexually attracted to women or sapphically aligned nonbinary people.